Existential Notation3 Logic: Existential N3

 \subsection{Semantics}

 In order to define the semantics of \nex we first note, that in our fragment of \nthree all quantification of variables is only defined implicitly.
 The blank node in triple~\eqref{eq:blank-n3} is understood as an existentially quantified variable, the universal in formula~\eqref{eq:dlog-n3} as universally quantified.
 Universal quantification spans over the whole formula -- variable \texttt{?x} occurring in body and head of rule~\eqref{eq:dlog-n3} is universally quantified for the whole implication -- while existential quantification is local -- the conjunction in the head of rule~\eqref{eq:exq-n3} is existentially quantified there.
-Adding new triples as conjuncts to formula~\eqref{eq:exq-n3} like
+Adding new triples as conjuncts to formula~\eqref{eq:exq-n3} like leads to the new statement that \emph{``lucy knows someone who likes cake''} but even though we are using the same blank node identifier \texttt{\_:y} in both formulae, the quantification of the variables in this formula is totally seperated and the person named ``Tom'' is not necessarily related to the cake-liker.
+With the goal to deal with this locality of blank node scoping, we define substitutions which are only applied on components of formulae and leave nested elements like for example the body and head of rule~\eqref{eq:dlog-n3} untouched.